Storytelling at The Wren's Nest in Atlanta

 Tour the apartment where Margaret Mitchell penned “Gone with the Wind” in Atlanta.
 Guided tours of the Margaret Mitchell House include visits to her Crescent Avenue apartment, which she affectionately nicknamed "The Dump."
 On your visit, you can explore exhibitions, including "Margaret Mitchell: A Passion for Character" and "The Making of a Movie Legend: Gone With the Wind."

 The Wren's Nest

 Located in Atlanta's historic West End, The Wren’s Nest is Atlanta's oldest house museum and has been operating for more than 100 years.
 The mission of The Wren's Nest is to preserve the legacy of Joel Chandler Harris and the heritage of African-American folklore.
-Docents provide tours Tuesday through Saturday, and storytellers tell every Saturday at 1 p.m. and by appointment.
-Admission is $10.
+Tour the historic home and hear storytelling on Saturdays (other days by appointment).

 Georgia Writers Museum

 While you're in Eatonton, visit the Georgia Writers Museum, which focuses on promoting the rich, literary heritage of the state.
 Permanent exhibits honor the three most famous local authors, Alice Walker, Flannery O’Connor and Joel Chandler Harris.
 Works and artifacts of the other authors are featured in the museum on a rotating basis.
 The museum is open Thursday through Saturday.

 Flannery O'Connor's Homes

 A short drive from Eatonton, you can tour Andalusia Farm in Milledgeville, where O'Connor lived with her mother from 1951-1964 and where she completed the bulk of her literary work.
 It was on this 544-acre estate that she wrote her last book.